 (b) setting out, or referring to, the material particular in which the book, record or document is, to the knowledge of the first mentioned person, false or misleading.

+Note for this section:

-Note: This section does not appear in the Commonwealth Act but provisions to the same effect (except as to penalty) are included in Part 7.4 of the Criminal Code of the Commonwealth.
+This section does not appear in the Commonwealth Act but provisions to the same effect (except as to penalty) are included in Part 7.4 of the Criminal Code of the Commonwealth.

 Division 5 — Privilege against self incrimination